 - 1. Review the rotation's goals and objectives and indicate any additional objectives you have for the student to achieve.
 After identifying student learning needs, discuss how you plan to structure activities to facilitate student learning. - 2.
-Discuss the student's assignments and other activities in which you want this student to participate. - 3.
+Discuss the activities and/or preceptor generated assignments you would like the student to complete. - 3.
 Establish a schedule of routine preceptor-student meetings (e.g., minimally three times per week) during which student progress will be discussed.
 Student pharmacists need feedback and guidelines from their preceptors throughout the rotation so that weaknesses are identified and can be addressed before the end of the rotation and final evaluation. - 4.
 Clarify your approach to clinical teaching and your criteria for evaluating student achievement. - 5.
-Review and discuss your evaluation of the student and the longitudinal feedback form with him/her.
+Review and discuss your evaluation of the student with him/her.
 Your feedback will help the student focus on areas needing improvement.